Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Introduction

-In this study, we propose to use TDA tools to assess the topological changes of white matter structures.
-The present study aims to explore the variation in topological features in the structural covariance of brain's children white matter who experience maltreatment by applying several techniques in persistent homology.
-Particularly, we are interested in characterizing abnormal changes and alteration in maltreated children brain’s white matter using the Jacobian determinant in the tensor-based morphometry (TBM) from structural-MRI and fractional anisotropy (FA) values from diffusion-MRI.
-Since the changes in one voxel is related to other voxels, and the univariate-TBM might be unable to characterize these subtle variations across different voxels while the persistent homology can test more complex network hypotheses across brain regions.
-We characterize the topological properties of the networks using the Betti curves.
-We apply the Wasserstein distance (WS) between the birth and death values associated with the Betti curves.
-Then, we develop a statistical inference procedure in measuring topological differences between the groups.
-TDA effectively provides a comprehensive framework to characterize the persistence of topological structures such as connected components and cycles at different scales in brain networks of maltreated and typically developing children.
-Our results demonstrate significant altered topological structure of white matter for maltreated children relative to normal controls.
-In particular, we observe higher number of connected components in typically developing children.
-This indicates more heterogenous white matter structures compared to maltreated children.
+In this study, we use TDA to investigate alterations in the white matter structures of children who have experienced maltreatment.
+Utilizing both T1-MRI and DTI scans, we focus on the structural covariance of the brain's white matter.
+Techniques from persistent homology are employed to characterize these changes, specifically using the Jacobian determinant from tensor-based morphometry (TBM) and fractional anisotropy (FA) values from DTI.
+Unlike univariate-TBM, persistent homology enables us to examine more intricate network hypotheses, capturing subtle variations across voxels.
+We quantify these topological properties using Betti curves and apply the Wasserstein distance to differentiate between maltreated and control groups.
+This methodology allows us to robustly characterize topological structures at multiple scales.
+Our results reveal that maltreated children exhibit significant alterations in white matter topology compared to controls, including a lower number of connected components, suggesting less heterogeneous white matter structures.